travis-ci/travis-backup/README.md

 # README

 *travis-backup* is an application that helps with housekeeping and backup for Travis CI database v2.2 and with migration to v3.0 database.
+By default it removes requests and builds with their corresponding jobs and logs, as long as they are older than given threshold says (and backups them in files, if this option is active).
+Although it can be also run with special modes: `move_logs`, for moving logs from one database to another, and `remove_orphans`, for deleting all orphaned data.

 ### Installation and run